-How Business Can Bolster the Paris AgreementAn interview with Senior Vice President of Policy and Government Affairs at World Wildlife Fund
+How Business Can Bolster the Paris AgreementAn interview with

 With the U.S. administration preparing to walk away from the Paris Agreement, U.S. government officials have drastically scaled back their presence at the COP 23 climate talks in Bonn, Germany, this week.
 But dozens of other American leaders—governors, mayors, state attorneys, university presidents, business leaders, investors and more—have arrived in force to send the message that they are still taking the agreement very seriously.

 The “We Are Still In” coalition, as it is known, is coordinating a pavilion at the conference that will act as the de facto U.S. headquarters at COP 23—effectively replacing the “U.S. Center” that the U.S. State Department had set up in previous years to promote U.S. progress on climate change.
 Dubbed the U.S. Climate Action Center, the pavilion will host a series of forums and launch an initiative to quantify the actions of states, cities, businesses and other actors to reduce carbon emissions.

 The We Are Still In coalition—announced just days after the U.S. announced its intention to pull out of the agreement—declared its intention to deliver the goals set by the previous U.S. administration with or without the help of the federal government.

 Since it was first announced in April, the group’s size has nearly doubled to 2,500 signatories representing $6.2 trillion of the U.S. economy and about 40 percent of the U.S. population.
 Among the business signatories: Apple, Google, Nike, Ikea, Walmart, Microsoft, Amazon, Starbucks, Target and PG&E.